 Office Hours 8:00am to 5:00pm, Mon-Fri, and leave a message (will usually call back by the end of the next business day)

-- Will perform basic intake and then evaluate to see whether they can be of assistance
+No exact income cutoff.
+Will perform basic intake and then evaluate to see whether they can be of assistance.

 The Houston Volunteer Lawyers Program